-- (3) Resurfacing, restoration, and/or rehabilitation of roads with existing or proposed Class II, III, or Class IV bikeways. - (4) Resurfacing, restoration, and/or rehabilitation of roads that include the installation of rumble strips, AC berms or similar barriers, and/or roadway dots-in the shoulder area. - (5) Traffic calming improvements. - (6) Discretionary projects adjacent to existing or proposed Class I bikeways and/or roads with existing or proposed Class II or Class III or Class IV bikeways. - (7) Discretionary projects anticipated to be conditioned with roadway improvements along existing or proposed Class I, II or III or Class IV bikeways.
+- (3) Resurfacing, restoration, and/or rehabilitation of roads with existing or proposed Class II, III, or Class IV bikeways. - (4) Resurfacing, restoration, and/or rehabilitation of roads that include the installation of rumble strips, AC berms or similar barriers, and/or roadway dots in the shoulder area. - (5) Traffic calming improvements. - (6) Discretionary projects adjacent to existing or proposed Class I bikeways and/or roads with existing or proposed Class II or Class III bikeways. - (7) Discretionary projects anticipated to be conditioned with roadway improvements along existing or proposed Class I, II or III bikeways.